 Click here for the current timetables (look for the link marked "horaires des lignes", then choose the relevant timetable from the list).

-From Marseille and Aix, take bus no. 17, which also serves Carpentras and Cavaillon.
+From Marseille airport or Aix en Provence, take bus no. 17, which also serves Carpentras and Cavaillon.
 Click here for the current timetable (choose the relevant timetable from the list).

 There's also a rail service.
 The current timetable for the train between L'Isle sur la Sorgue and Marseille, Miramas, Cavaillon and Avignon can be downloaded from the SNCF TER (French regional railways) website (in French only).
 Select timetable no.9 (Marseille-Avignon) from the drop-down menu.